robertorolo/arch_install/README.md

 # arch_install
-A arch installation script for my personal use.
+An arch linux installation script for my personal use.

 ## Pre arch-chroot